robertbrodrecht/launchpad/_codex/post-types.md

 			<dt>subfields</dt>
 			<dd>For repeater fields, the subfields array is the same as the fields array.</dd>
 			<dt>toggle</dt>
 			<dd>For native controls, you may specify fields to toggle and what values for the current field cause the field to hide.
-This is done as an array like: array('input_1' => '', 'input_2' => 'test').
-With the previous array, input_1 would be hidden if the current field is empty while input_2 would be shown.
-If the user then typed 'test' into the field, input_1 would be shown and input_2 would be hidden.
+This is done as an array like: array('input_1' => array('show_when' => ''), 'input_2' => array('hide_when' => 'test')).
+With the previous array, both input_1 and input_2 would be shown by default.
+If the user then typed 't' into the field, input_1 would be hidden and input_2 would be shown.
+If the user continued typing until the value was "test", input_1 would remain hidden and input_2 would hide.
 Toggling is scoped to the current metabox!</dd>
 		</dl>
 	</dd>
 </dl>